sophia4422/coding-quiz/README.md

 # coding-quiz

+This challenge was to create an interactive, timed quiz using HTML, CSS and JavaScript.

+Click here to see the deployed page:

+# Quiz Features

+- Navigation Bar
+  The nav bar will remain at the top of the page consistently The nav bar will feature two buttons:
-Beat the timer to answer all the questions
+- Home - this will always return the user to the homepage.

-NAV BAR:
+- High Scores - all scores inputted with a form will be loaded from local storage with the username and displayed highest to lowest.
-Home - take you to the home - where it says start quiz High Scores - All scores are loaded from LS with name ~Go back: takes you to home page | Clear: clears high scores in LS ~When you load page with no high scores, a render message says 'No Scores' appear
+  The High Scores page will also feature a Go Back buton that takes you to home page, and a Clear button that clears high scores in local storage.
+  ~When you load page with no high scores, a render message says 'No Scores' will appear

-What do I want to do?

--Page loads
--Start Button
--Click Start Button:
+# User Journey

+1. The page loads to show the nav bar, the quiz title, a description and a start button
+2. When the Start Button is clicked
-~Timer starts to count down
+3. The Timer starts to count down from 40 seconds
-~First question appears with 4 answer choices
+4. Simultaneously, the first question appears with 4 answer choices

--Click an answer choice
+5. Click an answer choice
-~If right: next question
+6. If the selected answer is correct: the next question displays
-~If wrong: time is deducted, go to next question
+7. If the selected answer is wrong: 10 seconds from the timer is deducted, simultaneously the next question loads

 Meanwhile:

-Timer is going down
+- Timer is going down
-Your score is being tracked
+- Your score is being tracked
-The current question you are on is being tracked
+- The current question you are on is being tracked

-# Questions ~ random knowledge
+GAME OVER:

+- When all questions are answered
+- When remaining time reaches 0
+- Then the form is rendered

+FORM:

+- Please enter full name:
+- Your Score is \*\*\*
+- Click Submit
+- Score is stored in local storage

+# Quiz Theme

+> When the homework was first presented, I wanted to make the quiz about music.
+I had an idea of doing a black/green Spotify inspired design.
+The questions would involve, finish the lyric, guess the album cover, name that song etc. However, for the purposes of time constraints I thought it would be in my best interest to neglect the css and focus more on the functionality of Javascript, as this is my weak point.
+What good is a pretty quiz if it does not work? ........

+I did not want my quiz to focus solely on code related questions, since this was not mandatory to the brief and also has been done multiple times.
+I decided instead to do a random, general knowledge quiz, with coding included.
+I started with four basic questions:

 Question 1: What is the capital of Brazil?
-Answers: Brasilia, Rio de Janeiro, Sao Paulo, Ouro Preto
+Answers: Brasilia, Rio de Janeiro, São Paulo, Ouro Preto

 Question 2: What does HTML stand for?
 Answers: HyperText Market Linkup, HyperText Markup Language, Homepage Text Modem Language, How The Market Looks